 Service Goal Legal Mandate Traffic Operations Provide the operation of the traffic control system and equipment for residents and visitors so that traffic moves safely and efficiently through the City.
-Provide traffic operations services for the purpose of ensuring the safe and efficient movement of vehicular and pedestrian traffic on City streets. √ Signs and Markings Provide for the installation and maintenance of signs and markings for residents and visitors so that there is clear indication of traffic and parking use and regulations. ✓ Traffic Engineering Studies Provide engineering studies to analyze traffic volumes, speeds and patterns, and recommend implementation of traffic control improvements where warranted. ✓
+This activity is also to provide traffic operations services for the purpose of ensuring the safe and efficient movement of vehicular and pedestrian traffic on City streets.
+1 Signs and Markings Provide for the installation and maintenance of signs and markings for residents and visitors so that there is clear indication of traffic and parking use and regulations. ~ Traffic Engineering Studies Provide engineering studies to analyze traffic volumes, speeds and patterns and recommend implementation of traffic control improvements where warranted. ~